 Emerging Writers Institute 7th-9th

 Emerging Writers Institute is a unique opportunity for rising 7th - 9th graders to explore creative writing.
 From day one, students are challenged through small group seminars focused on fiction, poetry, and creative non-fiction.
 In these seminars, and at daily writing workshops, students investigate the fundamentals of storytelling and discover how to read like writers.
 Diverse afternoon electives may include sci-fi writing, screenwriting, graphic novels, and travel writing and are used to let students try out new genres in a safe, exploratory environment.
-Scheduled writing time and one-on-one instructor evaluations help students develop good writing habits that will serve them year round.
-Students will also get inspired by off-campus instructor-led activities designed to introduce them to the literary culture of Berkeley or Los Angeles.
+Scheduled writing time and one-on-one instructor evaluations help students develop good writing habits that will serve them year-round.
 By the end of the week, students will share polished pieces for publication in their own literary magazine and present their work in an informal reading for family and friends.

-Click the tabs below to learn more about this program.
+Click here for a downloadable information sheet about the online version of this course or click the tabs below to learn more about this program.

 Specific Skill Development